-According to Martin Ulvestad's book Nordmandene i America, (Norwegians in America), John Johannesen emigrated in 1861 from Fusa near Bergen and settled at Big Canoe.
-They left Fusa 05 May in fact the ship's manifest recording their voyage to America lists John's name first and immediately below is Martha's name!
-In the late summer and almost immediately upon arrival at Big Canoe the bachelor John Johanneson Akre, age 34, married the maiden Martha Margrete Særvold, age 21.
+John and Martha were known to each other from their farms in Fusa and, in fact the their names are listed together on the record of people who left Fusa on that Thursday of May 2nd, 1861.
+The list shows John's name first and immediately below is Martha's name!
+In the late summer hardly three months from leaving Fusa and arrival at Big Canoe the bachelor John Johanneson Akre, age 34, married the maiden Martha Margrete Særvold, age 21.
 Marriage records of Winnesheik County, Iowa list John Johanneson and M. M. Olsdatter (daughter of Ole) were married on August 5th, 1861, by F. Chr.
 Clausen.
 Reverend Clausen was the minister associated with the Norwegian Lutheran Church at Big Canoe and served there from 1857 - 1861.